Some of the biggest plumbing problems occur due to the ignorance of homeowners with plumbing simple and basic rules.

 2- Look out for rusty water

-Rusty water is the water that takes on a different colour than the usual colour, sometimes brown or yellow.
+Rusty water is the water that takes on a different color than the usual color, sometimes brown or yellow.

 It appears mostly in houses that are abandoned for long periods of time where pipes start collecting a great number of rust particles.

-And even if you haven’t left the house and you started seeing signs of rust even if it is a slight change in the water colour, then it is advisable to replace your pipes immediately.
+And even if you haven’t left the house and you started seeing signs of rust even if it is a slight change in the color of water, then it is advisable to replace your pipes immediately.